douglascayers/sfdc-convert-attachments-to-chatter-files/README.md

 2. Enable setting [Files uploaded to the Attachments related list on records are uploaded as Salesforce Files, not as attachments](https://releasenotes.docs.salesforce.com/en-us/spring16/release-notes/rn_files_notes_attachments_list.htm)
 3. Add "Files" related list to your page layouts (e.g. Accounts, Contacts, Tasks, Events, etc.)
 4. Deploy the package using one of the installation links above
-5. Assign yourself the permission set "Convert Attachments to Files" then switch to the app by the same name
+5. Assign yourself the permission set **Convert Attachments to Files** then switch to the app by the same name
-6. Click on **Setup Conversion Settings** to configure sharing and conversion behavior
+6. On the **Convert Attachments to Files** tab page, click on **Setup Conversion Settings** to configure sharing and conversion behavior
 7. Perform a **test** conversion
 8. Consider **automating** conversion